DiamondLightSource/httomo/docs/source/howto/process_lists_guide.rst

 (see more on :ref:`explanation_templates`).

 Given time working with HTTomo, a user will likely settle on a workflow for defining process list YAML files that suits their individual needs.
-For editing YAML files, we can recommend Visual Studio Code, Atom, Notepad++ editors that recognise YAML syntax.
+For editing YAML files, we can recommend Visual Studio Code, Atom, and Notepad++ as editors that recognise YAML syntax out-of-the-box.

 As a starting point, the general process of building the pipeline can be the following: